Sorry, you need to enable JavaScript to visit this website.

 6. Remove baby’s nappy for this next bit.
 Wash baby's bottom and genital area with fresh cotton wool and warm water.
 Then dry very gently, not forgetting to dry between the little skin folds.

-7. Once baby’s bottom is completely dry use a simple unperfumed nappy barrier cream, to try and prevent nappy rash developing, before putting a new nappy on.
+7. Once baby’s bottom is completely dry use a simple unperfumed nappy barrier cream if needed, before putting a new nappy on.

 8. Baby nails grow surprisingly quickly, and they can scratch themselves.
-Use special baby nail clippers for a little careful trimming.
+Use special baby nail clippers for very careful trimming.
 Or try a fine emery board to shorten and smooth the nails instead.

 9. Talking to baby while topping and tailing can help them relax and enjoy bonding and skin-to-skin contact with you.